bernard357/mcp-watch/docs/setup-qualys.md

 * [fix a bug or an issue](docs/contributing.md#how-to-fix-a-bug)
 * [implement some feature](docs/contributing.md#how-to-implement-new-features)

-Our mid-term objective is that `mcp-pump` can interface with various security systems.
+Our mid-term objective is that `mcp-watch` can interface with various security systems.
 The architecture is open, so that it can be extended quite easily.
 We are looking for the addition of Elasticsearch and of Splunk.
 If you are interested, please have a look at the [contributing page](contributing.md).